MicrosoftDocs/defender-docs/defender-for-iot/manage-devices-inventory.md

 - [Use filters](/defender-endpoint/machines-view-overview#use-filters-to-customize-the-device-inventory-views)
 - [Use columns](/defender-endpoint/machines-view-overview#use-columns-to-customize-the-device-inventory-views)

+>[!Note]
+>
+>Currently, in the Defender XDR portal, devices are discovered and associated with sites created in Site Security using Microsoft Defender for Endpoint.
+In Azure, devices are discovered and associated with a site using the Defender for IoT network sensors.
+Sites created in the different portals aren't synchronized yet and there could be differences between the list of devices discovered by Azure and the Defender XDR portal. <!-- (We plan to enable the association of devices discovered by both MDE and Network Sensors in the Defender XDR portal in the near future.) - Limor do we also want to add this, Amit wasnt sure> -->
+>

 ## Manage OT devices

 - [Explore the device inventory](/defender-endpoint/machines-view-overview#explore-the-device-inventory) including search, export to CSV, and more.